tonyarnold/tonyarnold.github.io/_posts/2014-12-13-death-to-telescoping-constructors.md

 // You get the gist of it!
 {% endhighlight %}

-This allows for much more succinct methods calls, without the mountain of boilerplate we would have had to write in Objective-C!
+This allows for more succinct methods calls, without the mountain of boilerplate we would have had to write in Objective-C!